The purpose of the Membership Advisory Council (MAC) is to:

 - Four nights (Thursday, Friday, Saturday and Sunday) hotel accommodations, including taxes, while attending MAC meetings held in conjunction with the SHRM Annual Conference & Exposition.

 - Invitation to the Partners Reception at the SHRM Annual Conference & Exposition.

 - Complimentary registration for the SHRM Strategy Conference held annually.
 (The MAC's in-person Fall meeting is held in conjunction with this conference.)

 - Complimentary registration for the SHRM Leadership Conference and three nights (Wednesday, Thursday and Friday) hotel accommodations.

 - Travel expenses must conform to SHRM Travel Policy guidelines.

 All Regional Council members will be apprised of the selection process by their respective Field Services Director, who ascertains individuals interest in serving on the MAC.

 Individuals who meet the criteria set forth above and who are interested in being considered as a candidate for the following year's MAC must submit a biography and cover letter to their Field Services Director, expressing their interest and commitment by September 30th.
 Field Services Directors will talk with interested candidates to review and discuss membership criteria/expectations and confirm interest in serving on the MAC.

-During the month of October, a slate of candidates will be developed and forwarded, wth the biographies of interested eligible candiates, to all current Regional Council members.
+During the month of October, a slate of candidates will be developed and forwarded, with the biographies of interested eligible candidates, to all current Regional Council members.
 The election, conducted by SHRM staff, will be held electronically prior to the Regional Council meeting held in conjunction with the SHRM Leadership Conference each November.

-Each current Regional Council member will cast one vote to select the following year's MAC Representative (e.g., the 2012 Regional Council selectes the region's representative for 2013).
+Each current Regional Council member will cast one vote electronically to select the following year's MAC Representative (e.g., the 201e Regional Council selects the region's representative for 2014).